wavefrontHQ/docs/pages/doc/tracing_basics.md

 ### Start From Metrics That Provide Context

 You can view trace data by starting with the RED metrics that Wavefront collects for each microservice in an instrumented application.
-RED metrics are the Rate (number of requests being served per second), Errors (number of failed requests per second), and Duration (histogram distributions of the amount of time each request takes).
+RED metrics are measures of Requests (number of requests being served per second), Errors (number of failed requests per second), and Duration (histogram distributions of the amount of time each request takes).
 You can use these metrics as context to help you discover problem traces.

 To start from the RED metrics for your application's microservices:
 1. Select **Applications > Inventory** in the task bar, and find your application.
 2. Click on a service that you are interested in viewing traces from.
-3. Scroll the service's page to find the framework or component you are interested in.
+3. Scroll the page for the service until you find the framework or component you are interested in.
 4. Select an operation to display the **Traces** page for that operation. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->

 ### Start by Submitting a Trace Query